TrigonaMinima/TrigonaMinima.github.io/_posts/2014-07-26-Packages-I-do-use.md

 This is the plugin which works with the above mentioned Sublime Text 3 plugin GhostText.
 - [The Great Suspender][7n]
 Unload, park, suspend tabs to reduce memory footprint of chrome.
+- [Markdown Here][7o]
+Write your email in Markdown, then make it pretty.
 - [Google Dictionary][7e]
 Go to the first extension I listed and read its description.